Kneelawk/WiredRedstone/README.md

 * LibMultiPart blocks (meaning all wires, gates, etc.) will crash when moved by Create contraptions (**[#15](https://github.com/Kneelawk/WiredRedstone/issues/15)**).
 I am working on finding a solution to this, but I am not sure when it will be ready.
+* Under certain circumstances Not Enough Crashes can get Wired Redstone's rendering system into an invalid state while generating a crash report, causing an actual crash (**[#12](https://github.com/Kneelawk/WiredRedstone/issues/12)**).
+* Server crashes can cause wires to stop working correctly and appear disconnected or refuse to connect when placed in specific areas.
+This is caused by the server crash preventing information about changes to wires' connections from being saved to the world.
+This can be fixed by breaking and replacing the wires until they start behaving properly or by running the `/graphlib updateblocks <from-x> <from-y> <from-z> <to-x> <to-y> <to-z>` command over an affected area as a server operator.

 ## Powered by GraphLib